-Important Benefit Information for Enrollees with Chronic Conditions
+Important Benefit Information for Enrollees with Certain Chronic Conditions

-- If you are diagnosed by a plan provider with any of the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for targeted supplemental benefits and/or reduced cost sharing. - Chronic conditions potentially eligible for special supplemental benefits include: autoimmune disorders, cancer, cardiovascular disorders, chronic alcohol and other drug dependence, chronic and disabling mental health conditions, chronic heart failure, chronic lung disorders, dementia, diabetes, end-stage liver disease, endstage renal disease (ESRD), HIV/AIDS, neurological disorders, severe hematologic disorders, stroke. - You qualify for additional transportation benefits automatically if you have a diagnosis confirmed through our case management program.
-You can qualify for a grocery allowance through completing a questionnaire that you self-attest to at least one of the eligible conditions listed above. - Please go to the Special Supplemental Benefits for the Chronically III row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Chronic conditions potentially eligible for special supplemental benefits include: autoimmune disorders, cancer, cardiovascular disorders, chronic alcohol and other drug dependence, chronic and disabling mental health conditions, chronic heart failure, chronic lung disorders, dementia, diabetes, end-stage liver disease, endstage renal disease (ESRD), HIV/AIDS, neurological disorders, severe hematologic disorders, stroke. - You qualify for additional transportation benefits automatically if you have a diagnosis confirmed through our case management program.
+You can qualify for a grocery allowance through completing a questionnaire that you self-attest to at least one of the eligible conditions listed above. - Please go to the "Special Supplemental Benefits for the Chronically III" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.